hyclem/blockchain/README.md

 ---

 ## Equipment
-No installation needed, we designed and compiled our code on the [remix.ethereum](https://remix.ethereum.org/) platform.
+No installation needed, I designed and compiled the code on the [remix.ethereum](https://remix.ethereum.org/) platform.

 Langage : Solidity language V0.4.0 to V0.7.0